AnandPilania/dev-mcp-server/README.md

 ## The 45-Tool Registry

-Every tool has an Anthropic-compatible `tool_use` schema.
+Every tool has an compatible `tool_use` schema.
 Agents invoke them natively in the real API loop.

 | Group              | Tools                                                                                                   |
 | ------------------ | ------------------------------------------------------------------------------------------------------- |